rng-guy/NFSMWBartender/APPENDIX.md

 &nbsp;

 Regarding **ground supports** (`BartenderSettings\Basic\Supports.ini`):

-* Deleting this file disables the fix for the biases in the game's Strategy-selection process.

 * When the game requests a non-Strategy roadblock, a random roadblock cooldown begins.
 While this cooldown is active, the game cannot make more non-Strategy roadblock requests.